bahrmichael/spacetraders-apis/README.md

 ### GET Route

-**Warning**: Currently only available for the system OE.
-Also only shipTypes that cost less than 200k credits are considered.
+**Warning**: Only shipTypes that cost less than 200k credits are considered.
+Numbers aren't always 100% accurate, so better by 1 more fuel than the API tells you to.

 Endpoint to get information about a route.
 Use it with the Static API URL.